 The Amherst Folger Humanities Fellowship provides one Amherst College graduate with nine months of professional development at two world-class institutions—the Folger Shakespeare Library and the Dumbarton Oaks Research Library and Collection.
 Designed to support career exploration in the humanities, the opportunity offers project-based work that will be responsive to both the skills and potential of the selected candidate, and the work of their mentors at the Folger and Dumbarton Oaks.
 All fellows will have the opportunity to work closely with staff in the Folger’s collections, research, or exhibitions teams, and departmental assignments at Dumbarton Oaks may include hands-on work in curation and exhibit preparation, research and publication, collection development or conservation, marketing and communication, or education and public outreach initiatives.
-The fellowship term runs from September 2022 through May 2023 and includes a $23,000 stipend, housing in Washington, D.C. at Dumbarton Oaks for the term of the fellowship, and optional health insurance.
-Only current Amherst College seniors or alumni graduating between December 2020 and May 2022 will be eligible to apply.
+The fellowship term runs from September through May and includes a $23,000 stipend, housing in Washington, DC at Dumbarton Oaks for the term of the fellowship, and optional health insurance.

 The Folger Shakespeare Library is the world’s premier research library for the study of Shakespeare and the English Renaissance.
 It also holds major collections for research in European arts, culture and history from the early fifteenth century to the end of the eighteenth century, including New World materials.
 Its founder, Henry Clay Folger, graduated from Amherst in 1879 and bequeathed the Library to Amherst upon his death in 1930.

-To be considered for the fellowship, applicants will be required to submit the following via Handshake by December 6, 2021 at 11:55pm:
+To be considered for the fellowship, applicants will be required to submit the following:

 - Transcript (an unofficial transcript from Registrar’s Office is acceptable)